Skip to content

 If you require the MATLAB GUI, follow the general information about running graphical applications.

-MATLAB GUI is quite slow using the X forwarding built in the PBS (qsub -X), so using X11 display redirection either via SSH or directly by xauth (see the GUI Applications on Compute Nodes over VNC section) is recommended.
+MATLAB GUI is quite slow using the X forwarding built in the Slurm (srun --x11), so using X11 display redirection either via SSH or directly by xauth (see the GUI Applications on Compute Nodes over VNC section) is recommended.

 To run MATLAB with GUI, use: